Monitor Tableflow in Confluent Cloud

 There are situations in which Tableflow is unable to write new data to an existing table, for example, when your table objects are corrupted or missing, or you make a table-breaking change to your schema used on incoming messages.

-First, backup your data by using a query engine to copy your data to a new table, or by copying the objects directly from your storage to another location.
+First, back up your data by using a query engine to copy your data to a new table, or by copying the objects directly from your storage to another location.
 It’s important to copy your data to a location outside the location where Tableflow is managing the table, to ensure it doesn’t get deleted as part of Tableflow cleaning up storage.